fivetran/dbt_shopify/DECISIONLOG.md

 ## Using an Order's `created_timestamp` Instead of `processed_timestamp`

 In a similar vein to the above, in the customer cohort and daily shop models, we aggregate orders on a daily grain.
 To do so, we truncate the timestamp at which the order was _created_.
 In contrast, Shopify in-app reports truncate the timestamp at which the order was _processed_.
 This may also contribute to discrepancies when comparing the package models to in-app reports.
-We felt that the creation timestamp makes more sense to use in reality, but please reach out if you have other thoughts!
+We felt that the creation timestamp makes more sense to use in reality, but please reach out if you have other thoughts by opening an [issue](https://github.com/fivetran/dbt_shopify/issues/new?assignees=&labels=enhancement&template=feature-request.yml&title=%5BFeature%5D+%3Ctitle%3E).

 ## Creating Empty Tables for Refunds, Order Line Refunds, Order Adjustments, and Discount Codes